-Carry out the design projects proposed in NERS 491 with advice/assistance from faculty advisors and outside mentors and present results in oral and written progress reports including a final presentation to the NERS community.
+Carry out the design projects proposed in NERS 491.
+Present results in oral and written progress reports including a final presentation to the NERS community.
+Experiments/Projects are overseen/graded by faculty and also involve mentoring by representatives from external organizations.

 NERS 499.
-Research in Nuclear Engineering and Radiological Sciences

-Prerequisite: permission of instructor.
+Research in Nuclear Engineering and Radiological Sciences Prerequisite: permission of instructor.
 Junior or senior status required.
-(1-3 credits)

-This course offers research or directed study experience to 3rd or 4th year students in an area of interest to the student and faculty member.
+(1-3 credits) This course offers research or directed study experience to 3rd or 4th year students in an area of interest to the student and faculty member.